-Figure 5:Employee Turnover Including Interagency Transfers D: Workforce Skills Critical to the Mission and Goals of the Agency The Commission employs qualified individuals in numerous program disciplines.
-Strong employee knowledge, skills, and competencies are critical to meeting ongoing business objectives and goals.
+D: Workforce Skills Critical to the Mission and Goals of the Agency The Commission employs qualified individuals in numerous program disciplines.
+Strong employee knowledge, skills, and competencies are critical to meet ongoing business objectives and goals.
 Critical knowledge includes: - Engineering: Chemical, Civil, Mechanical, Mining, Natural Gas, and Petroleum - Information Technology - Sciences: Geology, Hydrology, Soil Science, and Toxicology - Legal - Finance Critical skills and qualifications include:

 - Technology and automation skills and competencies - Ability to apply scientific principles (i.e., engineering, geology) - Leadership and management skills The Commission has a highly educated workforce with many employees holding advanced degrees or professional licenses and credentials.
-Part 3: Future Workforce Profile A: Future Workforce Skills Needed The Commission's employees develop their workforce skills from prior employment experience, on-the-job training, education, and through various training programs provided by the appropriate professional disciplines.
+Of the Equal Employment Opportunity job categories, the Commission has the greatest number of employees within the "Professional" and "Technical" categories representing 61.5 percent of the Commission's workforce.
+This reflects the qualifications, knowledge, and skill sets necessary to accomplish the Commission's regulatory goals.
+Part 3: Future Workforce Profile A: Future Workforce Skills Needed The Railroad Commission's workforce skills are developed from prior employment experience, on-thejob training, education, and through various training programs provided by the appropriate professional disciplines.
 Such training is used to maintain and improve employee skills and enhance performance by incorporating contemporary trends in each discipline.
-Additional functions were added to the Commission with legislation enacted during the 87th Legislative Session.
-Direction from Senate Bill 3 (SB3, 87th Legislature, 2021) resulted in the creation of a newly formed Critical Infrastructure Division (CID).
-The Division is charged with establishing best practices to prepare facilities that provide natural gas services in the electricity supply chain to maintain services in an extreme weather event, provide expertise to assist in rule making for enforcement, and recommending oversight and compliance standards to those facilities.
-CID will have a total of 130 full-time employees (FTEs) across four regional offices and division headquarters in Austin to direct and support activities.
-Regional offices are located in Fort Worth, San Antonio, Lubbock, and Houston.
-Staffing needs include Divisional Leadership, Administration and Records Staff, Data Analysts, Engineers, Project Managers, and Field Inspectors.
+While the Commission will continue to function as the regulatory agency for Oil and Gas in the State of Texas, some of its functions may change focus.
+The Commission's key activities were recently analyzed to determine factors that may create an increased workload for staff and could affect the number or type of people that the Commission needs to employ in the next five years.
 The development and implementation of technological advancements will require new skills if the future workforce is to fully utilize such improvements.
-Functions to accomplish the Commission goals will focus on: - Increasing computer skillsets for employees, - Increasing electronic recordkeeping for greater transparency and reducing paper transactions and processing time for customer requests, - Shifting from hiring administrative staff to more technical and science-based positions, and - Encouraging cross-training, talent management, and a career development program as part of a human resources partnership with Commission leadership and divisions.
+Functions to accomplish Railroad Commission goals will focus on: - Increasing computer skill sets for employees, - Increasing electronic recordkeeping for greater transparency and reducing paper transactions and processing time for customer requests, - Shifting from hiring administrative staff to more technical and science-based positions, and - Encouraging cross-training, talent management, and a career development program as part of a human resources partnership with Commission leadership and divisions.
 B: Anticipated Increase or Decrease in Number of Employees Needed The Commission regulates dynamic, cyclical, and evolving industries that require a visible field presence of Commission staff to assure its regulatory role.
 Specifically, pipeline safety and oil and gas inspectors ensure the protection of public safety and the environment through enforcement and compliance strategies in the field.
-The new Critical Infrastructure Division will focus on the weatherization of oil and gas facilities.
-The Commission added 130 full-time employees to support this important function for all of Texas.
-The Commission is receiving federal funds from the U.S. Department of the Interior (DOI) to plug, remediate, and reclaim orphaned wells located on state-owned or privately owned land in Texas.
-The RRC will utilize its existing State Managed Plugging Program to oversee this effort and will issue solicitations for contractors for well plugging.
-In addition, the Commission anticipates hiring 35 additional inspectors to work specifically on this project.
-C: Critical Functions to Achieve Strategic Plan The Commission's recruitment plan addresses critical deficiencies in its labor force and narrows the gaps in diversity.
-A variety of recruitment methods will be used, including: - placing job postings on the Commission's website, - placing job postings on the Texas Workforce Commission's Work In Texas website, - direct recruiting with college and university career services office, - attending and recruiting at veteran career fairs, - building relationships with industry-specific professional organizations, - engaging academic professionals and recruit top-performing students studying in the critically needed fields, - encouraging direct referrals from existing staff, and - using all other available resources.
+The Commission anticipates that increased resources will be directed to these areas in the future and additional resources will be required.
+Technology advancement is a primary goal of the Commission and will satisfy some of this increasing demand, but technology alone cannot address all concerns for monitoring, reviewing, and physically inspecting regulated industries' facilities.
+C: Critical Functions to Achieve Strategic Plan The Railroad Commission updated its recruitment plan in 2019 to address critical deficiencies in its labor force and to narrow the gaps in diversity.
+A variety of recruitment methods will be used, including: - placing job postings on the Commission's website, - placing job postings on the Texas Workforce Commission's Work In Texas website, - direct recruiting with college and university career services office, - attending and recruiting at veteran career fairs, - building relationships with industry-specific professional organizations, - engaging academic professionals and recruit top performing students studying in the critically needed fields, - encouraging direct referrals from existing staff, and - using all other available resources.